vighanesh2/NYUHacks/frontend/README.md

-# Frontend - NYU Hacks Arcade
+## Frontend - SATistics

-Next.js frontend application for the NYU Hacks Arcade.
+Next.js frontend application for SATistics, an SAT practice arcade with analytics.
 All games are built with Three.js for 3D graphics.

 ## Project Structure